 They do pay generously, though – $250 to $1,000 per accepted piece.

 79. Backpacker – up to $1 per word

-The magazine is specially created for the hikers and backpackers and it tackles all issues on this outdoor adventure.
-Payout can be as much as one dollar for every word subject to the complexity of the issue you take on, and your credential as a writer in this particular field.
+The payout can be as much as one dollar for every word subject to the complexity of the topic and your credential as a writer in this particular field.

 81. Horse & Rider – $25 to $400 per post

 As you’ve probably figured it out already, this is a magazine for fans of horse riding, and as such, they want content related to horses and riders.